-The purpose or goal in performing the experiment is clearly expressed, along with a detailed description of the experimental procedure used.
+The experiment's purpose or goal is clearly expressed, along with a detailed description of the experimental procedure used.
 All pertinent results obtained during the experiment are presented, along with all relevant calculations and interpretations.
 Finally, all conclusions drawn from the data are stated, along with any helpful comparisons to previously conducted experiments and references to related or future research.